Joseph A. Baer: Interwar period

-Following the Armistice, Baer was instructed by Brewster to join occupation units in the Rhineland and set up a liaison section between general headquarters of American Expeditionary Forces in Chaumont and occupation forces headquarters in Trier.
+Following the armistice, Baer was instructed by Brewster to join occupation units in the Rhineland and set up a liaison section between general headquarters of American Expeditionary Forces in Chaumont and occupation forces headquarters in Trier.
 He was subsequently tasked to forward daily reports on the observations for the use of General John J. Pershing and his staff.

-In late April 1919, Baer was transferred to Padua, Italy where he became an Inspector, Base Section No. 8, Services of Supply.
-He served in that capacity during the unification of Italy and returned to the headquarters, American Expeditionary Forces in Chaumont in May that year.
-He also received War service medals from the Government of Italy for his service in Padua.
+In late April 1919, Baer was transferred to Padua, Italy, where he became an inspector at Base Section No. 8, Services of Supply.
+He served in that capacity during the unification of Italy and returned to the headquarters of American Expeditionary Forces in Chaumont that May.
+He also received war service medals from the Government of Italy for his service in Padua.

-Baer returned to the United States in July 1919 and after a brief leave at home, he was assigned to the Office of the Inspector General of the Army in Washington, D.C.
-He was reverted to his permanent rank of Major in April 1920 but received promotion to Lieutenant-Colonel of Cavalry in July that year and served under Major general John L. Chamberlain until September 1920 when he entered the instruction at the Army War College.
-Baer graduated following June and entered the instruction Army Command and General Staff School at Fort Leavenworth, Kansas.
+Baer returned to the United States in July 1919.
+After a brief leave at home, he was assigned to the Office of the Inspector General of the Army in Washington, D.C.
+He was reverted to his permanent rank of major in April 1920, but received a promotion to lieutenant-colonel of cavalry in July that year.
+He served under Major General John L. Chamberlain until September 1920, when he entered the instruction at the Army War College.
+Baer graduated the following June and entered the Army Command and General Staff School at Fort Leavenworth, Kansas.

-Upon completing two-year instruction at the Command and General Staff School in June 1923, he was ordered back to the Army War College and assumed duty as an Instructor.
-Baer spent a year there and joined the Plans and Operations Division (G-3), War Department General Staff where he was tasked with the review of the training plans as a Chief of Troop Training Section.
-He also testified at the court martial of Brigadier general Billy Mitchell as a witness for the prosecution.
-Baer opposed Mitchell's statement in which accused United States Army of incompetency.
+Upon completing a two-year instruction at the Command and General Staff School in June 1923, he was ordered back to the Army War College and assumed duty as an instructor.
+Baer spent a year there, and joined the Plans and Operations Division (G-3), War Department General Staff where he was tasked with the review of the training plans as a chief of Troop Training Section.

+Baer testified at the court martial of Brigadier General Billy Mitchell as a witness for the prosecution.
+He opposed Mitchell's statement in which he accused the United States Army of incompetency.